astronomer/docs/learn/error-notifications-in-airflow.md

 <CodeBlock language="python">{slack_notifier_example_dag}</CodeBlock>

 The DAG above has one task sending a notification to Slack.
-It uses a Slack [Airflow connection](connections.md) with the connection ID `slack_conn`.
+It uses a Slack [Apache Airflow® connection](connections.md) with the connection ID `slack_conn`.

 ![Slack notification](/img/guides/slack_notification.png)